DenisEsipko/Design-Patterns-Java/Behavioral Patterns/Strategy/Pac-Man_Patterns-Ghost_Movement.md

 * [Ghost](https://github.com/Code2Bits/Design-Patterns-Java/blob/master/Behavioral%20Patterns/Strategy/Source/src/main/java/com/code2bits/designpatterns/behavioral/strategy/Ghost.java) - The Ghost class contains the different behaviour that the different ghosts have in the Pac-Man game.
 There are three distinct modes a ghost can be in: chase, scatter and frightened.
 * [ChaseBehaviour](https://github.com/Code2Bits/Design-Patterns-Java/blob/master/Behavioral%20Patterns/Strategy/Source/src/main/java/com/code2bits/designpatterns/behavioral/strategy/ChaseBehaviour.java) - The ChaseBehaviour interface is used to define different ghostly behaviours during the chase mode of the Pac-Man game.
 In chase mode, the ghosts will have different behaviours associated with their personalities.
-* [ChaseAggresive](https://github.com/Code2Bits/Design-Patterns-Java/blob/master/Behavioral%20Patterns/Strategy/Source/src/main/java/com/code2bits/designpatterns/behavioral/strategy/ChaseAggresive.java) - The ChaseAggresive class contains the behaviour of a ghost in the Pac-Man game.
+* [ChaseAggressive](https://github.com/Code2Bits/Design-Patterns-Java/blob/master/Behavioral%20Patterns/Strategy/Source/src/main/java/com/code2bits/designpatterns/behavioral/strategy/ChaseAggressive.java) - The ChaseAggressive class contains the behaviour of a ghost in the Pac-Man game.
 In chase mode, the ghost chases aggressively and will usually take the shortest route to you, and tends to follow.
 * [ChaseAmbush](https://github.com/Code2Bits/Design-Patterns-Java/blob/master/Behavioral%20Patterns/Strategy/Source/src/main/java/com/code2bits/designpatterns/behavioral/strategy/ChaseAmbush.java) - The ChaseAmbush class contains the behaviour of a ghost in the Pac-Man game.
 In chase mode, the ghost will attempt to ambush Pac-Man.
 The ghost tends to take a more wounding way towards Pac-Man with deadly effect.
 * [ChasePatrol](https://github.com/Code2Bits/Design-Patterns-Java/blob/master/Behavioral%20Patterns/Strategy/Source/src/main/java/com/code2bits/designpatterns/behavioral/strategy/ChasePatrol.java) - The ChasePatrol class contains the behaviour of a ghost in the Pac-Man game.
 In chase mode, the ghost patrols around his designated block by default, only chasing Pac-Man if he comes near enough.
 * [ChaseRandom](https://github.com/Code2Bits/Design-Patterns-Java/blob/master/Behavioral%20Patterns/Strategy/Source/src/main/java/com/code2bits/designpatterns/behavioral/strategy/ChaseRandom.java) - The ChaseRandom class contains the behaviour of a ghost in the Pac-Man game.
 In chase mode, the ghost will move in a random manner around the board and is not much of a threat.